nikitavoloboev/data/focusing/rules.md

 - Welcome any feedback.
 The more critical feedback, the better.
 Iterate on it.

 ## Ship app
-- Prioritise repos in the sidebar based on priority/urgency.
+- Prioritize repos in the sidebar based on priority/urgency.

 ## [Thinking](../research/solving-problems.md) map
 - Only have actual things I am struggling to work through there that need slicing (breaking down of smaller tasks).